Effective Nuclear Charge Calculator

 It is possible to identify each element using its electron configuration.
 This is a way to specify the occupation of the orbitals, progressively filling the periodic table.

-Writing the electron configuration for an element is relatively simple — it gets challenging only for heavier elements that start to misbehave.
+Writing the electron configuration for an element is relatively simple — it gets challenging only for heavier elements (you can learn how to find their mass with Omni's atomic mass calculator) that start to misbehave.
 Let's take a look at the configuration for hydrogen:

 Hydrogen above has a single electron in the first shell.
 On the other hand, helium has a full first shell with two electrons.
 Its configuration is: